dotkernel/development/docs/book/v2/editor-integration.md

 PhpStorm can now index, run, and debug using the same PHP install the playbook provisioned, instead of a separate Windows copy.

-> If your project files live inside the WSL filesystem (the default and recommended location - see [WSL Configuration](wsl-configuration.md)), open the project from its `\\wsl.localhost\AlmaLinux-10\...` path in PhpStorm so file watching and indexing stay fast.
+> Your project files are located inside the WSL filesystem (the default and recommended location - see [WSL Configuration](wsl-configuration.md)).
+> You open the project from its `\\wsl.localhost\AlmaLinux-10\...` path in PhpStorm so file watching and indexing stay fast.

 ## Xdebug